Mariede/zenos/README.md

 ## Tips
  * Using circle (radius) for players and mobs hit boxes will improve aggro collisions when having multiple mobs over the player.
+   > Circle collisions disabled for now
  * Base elements must have a **ref** named property with one of following values:
     * **301**: if it comes from players.
     * **101**/**201**: if it comes from environment.
  * Map elements of the **same aggro group** can not hit or be hitted between themselves.
  * Player hits increase aggro range.
+ * There is a line of sight algoritm that helps avoid aggro.